RimuhRimu/fakedata/README.md

   }
 }
 ```
-The schema field accepts the following types: `number, string, array, integer and boolean`
+The schema's field accepts the following types: `number, string, array, integer and boolean`

 ## Example Response